nabury/End_of_outbreak_app/README.md

 # End_of_outbreak_app
-App to generate and display end of outbreak probabilities for infectious disease outbreaks.
+Shiny app that generates and displays end of outbreak probabilities for infectious disease outbreaks.

 The app comes pre-loaded with data relating to a small (8 case) outbreak of Ebola in the Likati region of DRC in 2017.